 One easy way to save additional money on housing is to buy an older home rather than new construction.
 I plan to do an analysis on this in the future, but it is tricky because older homes might be less energy-efficient and/or might require higher ongoing maintenance expenses, although new homes apparently aren’t always without problems of their own either.
 According to Investopedia (and the Tallahassee article above), the average new home sells for about 30% more than the average existing home.

 Another possible way of saving money on housing is to rent rather than buy.
 The New York Times has a good Rent vs. Buy Calculator, and I also like Jim Collins’ analysis.
 Even Mr. Money Mustache admits that he probably would have been better off renting rather than owning his last house (see comments about hindsight).
-One of the main variables to pay attention to for renting rather than owning is expected length of residence.
-A short-term stay usually favors renting (less than 3 or 4 years), while longer-term often favors buying.
+One of the main variables to pay attention to for renting rather than owning is the expected length of residence.
+A short-term stay usually favors renting (less than 3 or 4 years), while a longer-term often favors buying.

 A third way to save money on housing is to get roommates.
 I’ve written about this before, so I won’t get into it here (pretty straightforward idea).
 But a small variation on that idea is community housing (cohousing), which is like a sophisticated, grown-up version of dorm living, but usually with independent living structures (no shared bathrooms for example).
 Cohousing residents stand to save money through the pooling of shared resources and labor such as outdoor space, vehicles, playgrounds, guest rooms, tools, cooking, babysitting, etc. Not to mention that having a tight-knit community is arguably the best thing one can do for happiness.
-Below is a clip that summarizing what cohousing is like in Denmark:

 If it isn’t too much of an inconvenience, buying a smaller rather than bigger house can save a whole lot of money in the first ten years, and even more over the life of a mortgage.
-For new homes, a rough rule of thumb is to assume $100 saved for every square foot removed from a home, or $10,000 for every 100 square feet.
+For new homes, a rough rule of thumb is to assume $100 saved for every square foot removed from a home or $10,000 for every 100 square feet.
 For existing houses, the number is probably closer to $70 per square foot removed, or $7,000 per 100 square feet.